API Reference¶

 Maps datetime values to business-day coordinates.
 Days and hours outside the defined schedule are collapsed so that every visible unit on the axis corresponds to active time.

-Registered as the "busday" scale by
+Registered as the "busday" scale automatically on import busdayaxis.

-directly to ax.set_xscale("busday", ...). axis is injected
+ax.set_xscale("busday", ...). axis is injected automatically by

-automatically by Matplotlib and must not be passed explicitly.
+Matplotlib and must not be passed explicitly.

 | PARAMETER | DESCRIPTION | ||||||||||||||||||||||||